-The Marriage (Bailiwick of Guernsey) Law, 2020 came in on 1 March 2021
+The Marriage (Bailiwick of Guernsey) Law, 2020

-The new Law replaces the Marriage Law of 1919 which was considered outdated and did not meet the requirements of modern society.
-The new law will allow much more choice to couples and allow for marriages to take place anywhere in the Bailiwick of Guernsey (including its airspace and territorial waters) provided that this has been agreed with the celebrant and the persons to be married.
+The new Law came into force on 1st March 2021 and replaced the Marrige Law of 1919 which was considered outdated and did not meet the requirements of modern society.
+The new Law allows marriages to take place anywhere in the Bailiwick of Guernsey (including. its airspace and territorial waters) provied that this has been agreed with the celebrant and the persons to be married.
+The new Law has brought in new administrative procedures to ensure that the necessary safeguards are in place to prevent illegal marriages

 You will be able to marry in a religious or civil ceremony.

-To help you plan your wedding please see the Decision Tree which will help you navigate your way to the ceremony you would like.
+To help you plan your wedding please see the Decision Tree which will help you navigate your way to the ceremony you would like. pdf icon Decision Tree - Marriage [153kb]

 Religious Ceremony

-If you would like a religious ceremony and if you wish to marry in a Church of England service you will need to contact the parish Rector.
+If you would like a religious ceremony and wish to marry in a Church of England service you will need to contact the parish Rector.
 The Church of England will take notice of marriage and administer the process for marriages which are to be solemnised by them.

 If you want a religious ceremony other than a Church of England service you will need to discuss arrangements with the religious organisation and make sure that that the person who you would like to conduct the ceremony is an Authorised Religious Official see website.